careerbuilder/CandidateDataServicesDocumentation/CB OAuth.md

 Client credentials are generated for a specific API environment.
 The three environments for CareerBuilder APIs are Staging, Production US, and Production EU.
 When requesting credentials, you should also specify the environment(s) in which you need them.

-## Obtaining an Access Token

-Before your application can access CareerBuilder's APIs, it needs to obtain an access token from the authorization server.
-The authorization server's URL is: `https://api.careerbuilder.com/oauth/token`

-Client credentials flow requires the user to construct a signed JWT with the `client_secret`, which will be used by the authorization server to verify the validity of the request.

 ## Constructing a Valid JWT

+Once OAuth2 credentials have been obtained, the user may use them to generate a JWT for obtaining OAuth access tokens.

 The JWT must contain the following JSON document format: